 After all, it will be hard enough to get immigration reform through Congress without such controversial measures.
 Both big businesses and many on the left are beholden to high levels of immigration, low-skill and high-, and a filibuster will require 60 votes in the Senate where Republicans have only 52.

 In other words, Cotton and Perdue will need to assemble a bipartisan coalition dedicated to the proposition that the world’s most powerful nation shouldn’t be handing out visas through random lotteries, and instead should choose to admit those immigrants who will most advance our nation’s economic interests.
-That will no double prove much harder than it should be, but if they pull it off, it will be a major (and rare) win for Trump’s brand of conservatism.
+That will no doubt prove much harder than it should be, but if they pull it off, it will be a major (and rare) win for Trump’s brand of conservatism.

 — Robert VerBruggen is a deputy managing editor of National Review.